 Uptake of the current vaccines in typhoid-endemic countries has been low.
 The Ty21a vaccine requires numerous doses, and the Vi capsular polysaccharide (ViCPS) vaccine has short-lived protection.
 Additionally, neither vaccine is amenable to use in children younger than two years of age, which limits the potential health benefits and prevents use in routine childhood vaccination programs.
-Gavi, the Vaccine Alliance has stated that, as part of its vaccine investment strategy, it will consider funding support for the next generation of conjugate vaccines.
-However, Gavi does not provide funding for Ty21a or ViCPS vaccines.
+Gavi, the Vaccine Alliance does not provide funding for Ty21a or ViCPS vaccines.

 Typhoid conjugate vaccines

-The leading TCV candidate, Typbar TCV®, is manufactured by Bharat Biotech.
+The leading TCV candidate, Typbar-TCV®, is manufactured by Bharat Biotech.
 It is administered in a single dose.
-Approved for children six months of age and older, Typbar TCV is currently licensed in India and Nepal.
-As of mid-2017, the vaccine is undergoing two phase IV post-licensure trials and is under review by WHO for prequalification.
+Approved for children six months of age and older, Typbar-TCV is currently licensed in India and Nepal.
+As of early 2018, the vaccine is undergoing two phase IV post-licensure trials.
+Typbar-TCV was prequalified by WHO in late 2017.

 World Health Organization recommendations

-The WHO position paper on typhoid vaccines, published in 2008, states:
+The latest WHO position paper on typhoid vaccines, published in 2008, states:

 Although the Vi and the Ty21a vaccines provide appreciable levels of protection and have a good record of safety, improved vaccines against typhoid fever are desirable.
 Such vaccines should confer higher levels and more durable protective immunity in all age groups, including those aged <2 years, preferably without the need for booster doses.
 While several new candidate vaccines show considerable promise, they are unlikely to be on the market within the next several years.
 In the meantime, endemic countries should consider how best to make use of the Vi and the Ty21a vaccines in children aged >2 years old.

-With TCVs joining the market and being licensed in two countries, an updated WHO position paper on typhoid vaccines is expected soon.
+With TCVs joining the market, being licensed in countries, securing Gavi funding, and achieving prequalification, an updated WHO position paper on typhoid vaccines is expected soon.

 Photo: PATH/Gabe Bienczycki